Updated: Jun 28, 2022

-Storytelling in marketing has evolved from buzzword to tested strategy.
+Storytelling in marketing has evolved from a buzzword to a tested strategy.
 Now’s the time to look for better, smaller stories — not only the big, grand founder’s story that you’ve already told but also quick-bite narratives from employees, prospects, customers, and even the community at large, including influencers.

 Incorporate those stories into fresh content.
 What narratives help you counter pushback from your prospects?
-Think about getting testimonials from happy customers by telephone, then incorporating them into video, graphic and written content.
+Think about getting testimonials from happy customers by telephone, then incorporating them into video, graphic, and written content.

 5. Put existing content to (harder) work